ahmed-alhelali/invitations_manager_app/README.md

 # Dash Invitations Manager App

-## Project Description

-A Flutter Project to help dash invite his friends easy
+A Flutter Project that help dash invite her friends easy, this project submmitted as a part of Flutter Festival-2022 Challenge in KSA

-## Table of Contents

 ## How to start?